How To Paint a Door

 Don’t forget to paint the door edges.
 Starting with your door open, paint along all the edges and cut in along one side.
 Use your brush for this step, and remember to use long, steady strokes as much as possible.

-STEP 3: Apply undercoat
+Step 3: Apply undercoat

 Unless your door is brand new, it is important to prime your door with an undercoat.
 Once applied, give the surface another sand to remove any imperfections.

-STEP 4: Remove door fixtures
+Step 4: Remove door fixtures

 Before you start painting, remove any door handles and fittings.
 Tape over your hinges to protect them from any paint splatter.